Fernando0FB/serenos-viagens-faculdade/README.md

-# Travel Expense Tracker - Mobile Development Project 🌍📱
+# Serenos Viagens - Mobile Development Project 🌍📱

 This project was developed as part of the **Mobile Development** course during the **first semester of 2024**.
 It is a **travel control application** designed to help users manage their **expenses** and **itineraries** during trips.
 Built with **Android Studio**, **Gradle**, and **Java**, this app provides a simple and intuitive way to organize travel details.